SRaresP/PocketEncryption/README.md

 The app's backbone is pretty much done now and can almost be used.

 # Currently working on:

+-Fixing the storage controller, again

+-Fixing the cryptography to/from multiple of 16 bytes methods because apparently they don't work, again

 -UI

 # TODO: